-The high voltage direct current (HVDC) Converter stations and associated filter components are a set of infrastructure in themselves \cite{hvdc_6}.
-It is divided into Indoor and outdoor components as shown in Fig.~\ref{fig:hvdc}.
+The high voltage direct current (HVDC) converter stations and associated filter components are a set of infrastructure in themselves \cite{hvdc_6}.
+Stations are divided into indoor and outdoor components, as shown in Fig.~\ref{fig:hvdc}.

-There are other references that show the key components of a HVDC converter station that also illustrate the indoor-outdoor nature of it \cite{hvdc_1a,hvdc_2}.
+Other references that showing the key components of a HVDC converter stations also illustrate their indoor-outdoor nature \cite{hvdc_1a,hvdc_2}.
 There are more than 15 HVDC converter stations in USA with a total capacity greater than 20 GW.
-The Fig.~\ref{fig:hvdc} shows that the main power electronic converters are housed inside a structure called converter Hall that protects the converters from extreme ambient conditions, however, there could be indirect impact of ambient conditions.
+Fig.~\ref{fig:hvdc} shows that the main power electronic converters are housed inside a structure called converter hall that protects the converters from extreme ambient conditions; however, there could be indirect impact of ambient conditions.

-\textbf{Impact of Climate Change: }As discussed, parts of a HVDC converter station are outdoor that are directly impacted by the extreme heat, cold and icing conditions.
-The outdoor components are standard AC equipment and are addressed in the previous section.
-However, the HVDC converter stations are cooled from external cooling agent like water and in extremely cold conditions and icing conditions, it is important to note that freezing is a common occurrence due to which power electronics can over heat.
-This failure mode is similar to the failure mode in batteries when the cooling system fails as discussed in subsection \ref{subsec:batteries_ds}.
+\textbf{Impact of Extreme Temperature Operations:} Outdoor components of an HVDC converter station are directly affected by extreme heat, cold, and icing conditions.
+The outdoor components are standard AC equipment and are addressed in the previous sections.
+However, HVDC converter stations are cooled from external cooling agents like water.
+In extremely cold conditions and icing conditions, it is important to note that freezing is a common occurrence due to which power electronics can over heat.
+This failure mode is similar to the failure mode in batteries when the cooling system fails, as discussed in subsection \ref{subsec:batteries_ds}.
 Another failure mode for HVDC systems is also the impact of extreme cold and icing on the HVDC conductors \cite{hvdc_7} and this is also similar to failure modes for overhead line conductors.
-There are also indirect impacts of extreme temperatures, i.e., the over loading of the HVDC converter stations and also during heat domes and heat waves the efficiency of cooling systems also goes down that can also lead to indirect failures and possible misoperations of the HVDC converter stations \cite{hvdc_8}.
+There are also indirect impacts of extreme temperatures, i.e., the overloading of the HVDC converter stations.
+During heat domes and heat waves, the efficiency of cooling systems also goes down, which can also lead to indirect failures and possible misoperations of the HVDC converter stations \cite{hvdc_8}.
 This can also be a result of extreme temperatures affecting the operations of the reactors and auxiliary equipment present in the HVDC converter stations \cite{hvdc_8}.